ohler55/ox/README.md

  - Added an example that demonstrates using several parsing techniques with different parsers.
 The example is in the test/weather directory.

+ - The SAX parser was optimized slightly for StringIO input.

 ## <a name="description">Description</a>

 Optimized XML (Ox), as the name implies was written to provide speed optimized